alphagov/notifications-template-preview/README.md

 ## Tests

-These can only be run when the app is not running due to port clashes
+The command to run all of the tests is

 ```shell
 make test-with-docker